-On August 4, USAID submitted a Congressional notification of plans to reorganize and reduce the USAID Afghanistan Mission in FY 2022 and shift operations to Astana, Kazakhstan by September 2023.
-Since August 2021, the Mission had been operating from the United States with some staff on temporary duty in nearby countries, including Kazakhstan and Qatar.194 According to USAID, State's nascent Afghanistan Affairs Unit at the U.S. Embassy in Doha, Qatar, did not have the space required to accommodate the entire USAID Mission but allocated space for three personnel to comprise the USAID Afghanistan liaison office within the unit.
-195
+On August 4, USAID submitted a Congressional notification of plans to reorganize and reduce the USAID Afghanistan Mission in FY 2022 and shift operations to Astana, Kazakhstan by September 2023.193 Since August 2021, the Mission had been operating from the United States with some staff on temporary duty in nearby countries, including Kazakhstan and Qatar.194 According to USAID, State's nascent Afghanistan Affairs Unit at the U.S. Embassy in Doha, Qatar, did not have the space required to accommodate the entire USAID Mission but allocated space for three personnel to comprise the USAID Afghanistan liaison office within the unit.195

 With the establishment of the USAID Afghanistan Mission in Kazakhstan, staffing for USAID Afghanistan will be reduced to 25 U.S. direct hires and contractors, down from a baseline of 114 staff in February 2019.
-USAID Afghanistan Foreign Service National positions will be reduced to 20 staff from 225 in February 2019.
-496 An additional 26 personal services contractors will support the Mission with full-time remote work from the United States and five Foreign Service Nationals (locally employed staff) who remain in caretaker status in Afghanistan.197 The former Office of Health and Nutrition, Office of Education, and the Water, Sanitation, and Hygiene portfolio were consolidated into a new Office of Social Services, and the former Office of Democracy and Governance and the Office of Gender were consolidated into a new Office of Democracy, Gender, and Rights.
-The former Office of Economic Growth and the Office of Agriculture were consolidated into a new Office of Livelihoods.
-The Office of Infrastructure, previously managing the Water, Sanitation, and Hygiene portfolio, and the Office of Humanitarian Assistance, were closed.
-198
+USAID Afghanistan Foreign Service National positions will be reduced to 20 staff from 225 in February 2019.196 An additional 26 personal services contractors will support the Mission with full-time remote work from the United States and five Foreign Service Nationals (locally employed staff) who remain in caretaker status in Afghanistan.197 The former Office of Health and Nutrition, Office of Education, and the Water, Sanitation, and Hygiene portfolio were consolidated into a new Office of Gender were consolidated into a new Office of Democracy, Gender, and Rights.
+The former Office of Livelihoods.
+The Office of Infrastructure, previously managing the Water, Sanitation, and Hygiene portfolio, and the Office of Humanitarian Assistance, were closed.198